Did you know that you can try OGGM in your browser before installing it on your computer? Visit Try OGGM online for more information.

-The tests can run for a couple of minutes.
+The tests should run for 5 to 10 minutes.
 If everything worked fine, you should see something like:

-This runs a minimal suite of tests.
+This runs a comprehensive suite of tests.
 If you want to run the entire test suite (including graphics and slow running tests), type:

 Congrats, you are now set-up for the Getting started section!